These guides are AI-generated educational summaries — not legal or medical advice.

 Not disclosing all related esophageal complications diagnosed by providers

-Why: Conditions such as Barrett's esophagus, esophagitis, or Mallory-Weiss tears are complications of GERD that are rated under this DBQ and support higher ratings.
+Conditions such as Barrett's esophagus, esophagitis, or Mallory-Weiss tears are complications of GERD that are rated under this DBQ and support higher ratings.
 Veterans may not know these are rateable complicating diagnoses.

-Do this instead: Review your medical records for any esophageal diagnoses beyond GERD itself.
+Instead: Review your medical records for any esophageal diagnoses beyond GERD itself.
 Bring records documenting Barrett's esophagus, esophagitis type, or any prior GI bleeding events to the exam.

 Impact: 30% and 60%